IRL2/nanover-server-py/python-libraries/nanover-ase/README.md

 ----------------------------

-The `nanover-ase` module provides the `nanover.ase.NanoVerASEDynamics` class.
+The `nanover-ase` module provides the `nanover.ase.NanoverASEDynamics` class.
 Given an ASE simulation set up with an [ASE molecular dynamics runner](https://wiki.fysik.dtu.dk/ase/ase/md.html), this class will attach interactive molecular dynamics functionality and frame serving to the dynamics.
 An example is given below, assuming an ASE Atoms object has been set up, named `atoms`: